encoway/edu/readme.md

 ### Maven

-Add the folowing dependency to the `<dependencies>` section in a POM:
+Add the following dependency to the `<dependencies>` section in a POM:

 ```xhtml
 <dependency>